Fast and simple inner-loop algorithms of static / dynamic BLP estimations: Dynamic BLP model

 \subsection{Model}

-Next, we consider a dynamic BLP model, where consumers' forward-looking decisions are incorporated into static BLP models.
-As in the case of static BLP models, we assume consumer types are appropriately discretized to solve the model numerically.
-Let $\mathcal{I}$ be the set of consumer types, and let $w_{i}$ be the fraction of type $i$ consumers.
+Next, we consider a dynamic BLP model, where consumers' forward-looking decisions are integrated into the static BLP models.
+Similar to the static BLP models, we assume that consumer types are appropriately discretized to solve the model numerically.
+Let $\mathcal{I}$ be the set of consumer types, and let $w_{i}$ be the fraction of the type $i$ consumers.